caktus/django-sticky-uploads/docs/start.rst

-The Django admin currently ships with jQuery 1.4.2 which makes it too old to use the widget. django-sticky-uploads will automatically include the bundled version of the plugin when used in the admin so there is no additional files to include to use the widget in the admin.
+The Django admin currently ships with jQuery 1.4.2 which makes it too old to use the widget. django-sticky-uploads will automatically include the bundled version of the plugin when used in the admin so there are no additional files to include to use the widget in the admin.